xpdota/guide-scratch/3pty/LogGuide.md

 More accurate shield values can sometimes be derived by looking at the sub-fields in 38-lines or 21/22-line action effects.
 The effects will contain the least significant byte of the real shield value.

+### MP Values

+The 'current MP' can actually be GP or CP rather than MP, if you are on a DoL or DoH class.
+However, the 'maximum' is actually hardcoded to 10000 in the FFXIV plugin.

 ## Line 38 (0x26): NetworkStatusEffects